Hi, I’m Vyoma!

 About (Professional)

-I study natural language processing with the goal of promoting rights and preventing injustice.
-Lately, I’ve been thinking about the ways in which language model alignment techniques unwittingly reify power structures—and how to unravel them.
-I’m very grateful to be a NSF Graduate Research Fellow and a Cornell Graduate School Dean’s Scholar.
+I study natural language processing with the goal of promoting rights and preventing injustice, and I’m very grateful to be a NSF Graduate Research Fellow and a Cornell Graduate School Dean’s Scholar.
+Lately, I’ve been thinking about the ways that language model alignment approaches unwittingly reify power structures—and how to modify those approaches to unravel them instead.

 I recently completed my master’s degree in computer science at Stanford University.
-During that time, I benefited immensely from the advising of Diyi Yang, Dan Ho, Dan Jurafsky, and Alfredo Artiles.
-Prior to that, I earned bachelor’s degrees in computer science and interdisciplinary studies at UC Berkeley, where I was supported by a Google Lime Scholarship and was indebted to Dan Klein, Shreeharsh Kelkar, Rediet Abebe, and Alexa Koenig for their valuable advising.
+During that time, I was fortunate to be generously advised by Diyi Yang, Dan Ho, Dan Jurafsky, and Alfredo Artiles and partially supported by Stanford’s Institute for Human-Centered AI.
+Prior to that, I earned bachelor’s degrees in computer science and interdisciplinary studies at UC Berkeley, where I was supported by a Google Lime Scholarship and the invaluable mentorship of Dan Klein, Shreeharsh Kelkar, Rediet Abebe, and Alexa Koenig.

 About (Fun)